 Tea tree oil

-Although athlete’s foot starts with one part of your body, leaving this health problem unaddressed can adversely affect your toenails and cause them to become discolored and crumble over time.
+Although an athlete’s foot starts with one part of your body, leaving this health problem unaddressed can adversely affect your toenails and cause them to become discolored and crumble over time.

-In worse cases, athlete’s foot can spread to your groin and hands and make you susceptible to common bacterial infections such as cellulitis.
+In worse cases, the athlete’s foot can spread to your groin and hands and make you susceptible to common bacterial infections such as cellulitis.

 If you follow all of the tips in this article and none still worked, work with a professional.
 They can properly assess and diagnose your problem on an athlete’s foot and come up with tailored-fit solutions.